VadimBim/thesis-template-typst/thesis.typ

 The last equation in @fluid_model is known as the closure condition, making our equations complete. $gamma_e = (2 + N)/N$ is the specific heat ratio, where $N$ is the number of degrees of freedom for the electron.

-== Plasma waves

 Plasma, like any other fluid, can transfer energy through waves.
-We will derive the #emph("dispersion relation") of plasma waves by following the approach in section 3.1 @Gibon2020.
+We will derive the #emph("dispersion relation") of plasma waves by following the approach in section 3.1 from @Gibon2020.

 Let's consider @fluid_model in 1D case.
 We will note with $Z$ the number of protons an ion has.
-Also, we will suppose that fluid velocities are small $=> vb(u)_e cprod vb(B) tilde.eq vb(0)$, and because our system is constrained to 1D, electrons have only 1 degree of freedom $N=1 => gamma_e = 3$.
+Also, we will suppose that fluid velocities are small, making the term $ prop vb(u)_e cprod vb(B) tilde.eq vb(0)$.
+Because our system is constrained to 1D, electrons have only 1 degree of freedom $N=1 => gamma_e = 3$.
 With all of this, one can write:

 $ pdv(n_e, t) + pdv((n_e u_e), x) &= 0 \
   n_e (pdv(u_e, t) + u_e pdv(u_e, x)) &= -e/m n_e E - 1/m pdv(P_e, x) \